betaglot/betaglot/docs/Content/Via/ViaTheoria/Overview.md

 ### Theorems

-Knowing how to solve a pproblem isn't the same as actually solving the problem
+> Knowing how to solve a pproblem isn't the same as actually solving the problem

+- Types of Cover

 ### Problems

+- Cover a given area

 ## What are the units of Via?